Folks who know and love Disney know there’s nothing as festive as a Disney Christmas. It’s the most Magical Place on Earth, after all.

 According to Stephens, “The highlight of Epcot's International Festival of the Holidays is definitely the Candlelight Processional.
 This beautiful retelling of the Christmas story features a choir, 50-piece orchestra, and a special celebrity narrator.
 It's definitely a must-do!”

-Novik agreed.
+Novik sums it up well.
 He said that the Candlelight Processional tells the Christmas story, and that if it doesn’t make you feel Christmassy, nothing will.